Austinwrap/sports/README.md

       padding-left: 100%;
       animation: ticker 15s linear infinite;
     }
-    /* You can adjust the animation-duration for extra speed */
     @keyframes ticker {
       0% { transform: translateX(0); }
       100% { transform: translateX(-100%); }